trade show etiquette

 Why Trade Show Etiquette Matters

-You may set trade show etiquette for how your crew should act, interact with, and handle guests at your booth display by training them properly.
+You may set a standard for how your crew should act, interact with, and handle guests at your booth display by training them about trade show etiquette properly.

 Greeting Visitors with Professionalism